How to Measure Training Effectiveness and Improve ROI

 Step 2: Use Kirkpatrick’s Model to Measure Training Effectiveness

-Kirkpatrick’s model is one of the most widely used frameworks to measure training effectiveness.
+Kirkpatrick’s model is one of the most widely used frameworks for measuring training effectiveness.
 It breaks evaluation into four simple levels.

 Level 1: Reaction